codatio/codat-docs/docs/lending/functions/file-upload.md

 Use the [Start upload session](/lending-api#/operations/start-bank-statement-upload-session) endpoint to initiate a bank statement upload session for a given company.
 A session is a one-time process that lets accounts and transactions to be uploaded to Codat.

 You can only have one active session per data type at a time.
-Additionally, the session will time out if no data is uploaded for 90 minutes.
+Additionally, the session will time out if no data is uploaded after 90 minutes.
 You can complete or cancel a session using the [End upload session](lending-api#/operations/end-bank-statement-upload-session) endpoint.

 3. **Upload the data**